 Most of the practices and techniques contribute to the reduction of emissions to the environment.
-Most techniques are aimed at reducing NH3 emissions, but in some cases there are trade-offs to other emissions, e.g. N2O emissions increase for nitrification-denitrification.
+Most techniques are aimed at reducing NH_3 emissions, but in some cases there are trade-offs to other emissions, e.g. N_2O emissions increase for manure injection and manure processing through nitrification-denitrification.
 Only few of the practices in the table contribute to increasing soil organic matter, however there are other practices that have not been discussed in the literature review that do contribute.
 The build-up of soil organic matter is mainly determined by the crop and land use choices, where grassland has the highest, cereals intermediate and root crops the lowest contribution to soil organic matter.
 But also management practices around cover crops, crop residue management and tillage practices affect the soil organic matter content.
 Not all these practices are addressed in Nutri2Cycle, but solutions should at least not have a negative effect on the input of organic matter to the soil.

 Overall, we can conclude that already a wide range of techniques and practices to improve nutrient cycling are available and to different extent used in European farming.
 In regions with high livestock densities and manure surpluses the use of manure separation, where possible in combination with anaerobic digestion, can be useful to provide a better balance between demand and supply of nutrients, and reduce the volume of exported manure.
 Incineration and nitrification-denitrification of manure cannot be considered as techniques that fit in circular agriculture.
 Other regions that are more relying on inputs from mineral fertilizers, should try to increase the input of organic matter to the soils and make use of precision fertilization, which currently is mainly used for mineral fertilizer application.
-Mixed farming seems to have a higher nutrient use efficiency, lower emissions and higher and increased levels of soil organic matter compared to specialised farming systems, although available literature is limited.
-Mixed farming is currently mainly practiced in Central Europe.
-Instead of going back to the traditional mixed farming systems, cooperation between livestock and arable farmers in a region can be a good alternative towards improved nutrient cycling, with a more local exchange of feed and manure.
+The environmental benefits of mixed farming systems are limited at farm level, but on regional level the cooperation between livestock and arable farmers can be a good alternative towards improved nutrient cycling, with a more local exchange of feed and manure.
 The solutions developed in Nutri2Cycle should enhance such a collaboration.